kubernetes/kubernetes/docs/authorization.md

 A request has 4 attributes that can be considered for authorization:
   - user (the user-string which a user was authenticated as).
   - whether the request is readonly (GETs are readonly)
-  - what kind of object is being accessed
+  - what resource is being accessed
     - applies only to the API endpoints, such as `/api/v1beta1/pods`.
-For miscelaneous endpoints, like `/version`, the kind is the empty string.
+For miscelaneous endpoints, like `/version`, the resource is the empty string.
   - the namespace of the object being access, or the empty string if the endpoint does not support namespaced objects.